Best coding toys for children

 Our tester says: The set-up was really easy as he was already part constructed and the storage case is lovely.
 Everything is of very good quality, which impressed us.
 You can style your Marty however you like and the online instructions and lessons were incredibly fun and easy to use.
 The app is probably best used on a tablet, just in terms of ease of use and layout, but other than that, it was great.
 We haven't even begun to scratch the service of what this robot can do and would definitely recommend it.

 Our tester says: My younger boys were really taken with the Ozobot and enjoyed drawing coloured paths for it to follow on paper (you can also write code for it).
-We also downloaded the OzoGroove app to make the Ozobot dance on an iPad; it comes with built-in demo moves or you can create your own dance moves with the app’s PRO editor option.
 A good option for whole-family play, though the apps are more suited to older users.

 Introduce your child to coding with this clever yet simple board game that teaches children the basics of coding by using programming language that is clear and easy to grasp.
 Cosmic Coding is compatible with KS1 of the National Curriculum and teaches basic computer science skills wrapped up in a fun space adventure game where the aim is to avoid the aliens and collect all of your stars!